 Yes, we do have a few tables and tents for rent, on a first come first serve basis.
 Arrangements are to be made with the market manager before Saturday morning.

 JCFM does NOT require you to have insurance to sell at the farmers market.
 However, JCFM encourages vendors to obtain an insurance policy appropriate for their business.

 Tennessee Domestic Kitchen Laws allow individuals to sell foods considered non-potentially hazardous.
 Such as Baked goods that do NOT require refrigeration, jams, jellies, preserves, candy, and dried spices.
-All foods packaged in a home kitchen MUST be labeled according to Tennessee law. see SP 799 Changes to the Domestic Kitchen Laws Regulating Tennessee's Cottage Food Industry
+All foods packaged in a home kitchen MUST be labeled according to Tennessee law. see PB1909 Tennessee's Food Freedom Act - 2022

 UT Extension publication W646 "A GUIDE FOR FARM TO CONSUMER EGG SALES IN TENNESSEE" offers a starting point in understanding the requirements for selling egg in Tennessee.